Devil's Got Your Tongue

 Devil's Got Your Tongue is the fifteenth album by Abbey Lincoln, and her third for Verve Records.
 It was released on October 13, 1992.
-The album peaked at No. 2 on the Billboard Jazz Albums chart on April 10, 1993.
+The album peaked at number two on the Billboard Jazz Albums chart on April 10, 1993.

 Critical reception

-AllMusic says that "the set consists primarily of her own compositions" and that "it's gratifying to see a major jazz label allowing Lincoln's musical vision to flourish and grow".
+A reviewer for AllMusic stated: "Her interpretive skills and emotional commitment to the material are such that she can even take on a familiar standard like 'A Child Is Born' and make it her own.
+It's gratifying to see a major jazz label allowing Lincoln's musical vision to flourish and grow."

+The authors of The Penguin Guide to Jazz Recordings wrote: "Vocally and musically, the material is too dense, almost as if she is trying to recapture the contours of the old Candid sessions, but not recognizing that modern recording and production will tend to swamp arrangements like this."